How to Clean Hiking Boots: Step-by-Step Instructions

 • Nubuck or suede boots: These materials require extra attention.
 To clean suede or nubuck, use a brush made especially for them; do not soak them in water.
 Instead, carefully remove the grime with a damp cloth.

-4. Tidy Up the Soles to Clean the Hiking Boots
+Tidy Up the Soles

-Your hiking boots’ soles may gather a lot of dirt and debris, which may impair their grip and functionality.
+Your hiking boots’ soles can gather a lot of dirt and debris, which may impair their grip and functionality.
 To get rid of any stuck dirt or stones, scrape the soles with a hard brush and water.
 Using a toothbrush to get into confined spaces might be useful for removing tough dirt.
 Avoid putting shoes in the washing machine as this could harm the boots.
 However, if you plan to wash the boots in the washing machine, you have to exercise caution.

-5. Give It a Good Rinse to Clean Hiking Boots
+Give It a Good Rinse

 After washing your boots, give them a good rinse with clean water to remove soap or cleaning agents.
 Make sure no residue is left behind, as this can eventually draw in more dirt and cause the material to deteriorate.
 Steer clear of soapy water that could leave behind residues.
 It is important to thoroughly clean the hiking boots.

-6. Make Sure Your Boots Are Dry
+Make Sure Your Boots Are Dry

 Maintaining the shape and integrity of your hiking boots requires proper drying: